In many cases, a terminally ill

 any pain the patient is experiencing.
 While in a facility, hospice patients

-have access to services
+have access to services aimed at

 ensuring their comfort, including therapy, counseling, and spiritual guidance.